PatrickHechler/simple-code/README.md

 # simple-code

 simple-code is a simple programming language.
+The std-lib is represented by the [std](#std) dependency:
+This dependency is small, but provides some basic functionality like allocating memory, writeing to stdout and some more.

 ## file

+A simple-code file can either be compiled/interpreted.
+If there is a main-function (that is a function marked with `main`) it can be [executed](#function).

 `( [dependency] | [variable] | [typedef] | [function] )* EOF`